-The Orleans Levee District was established by Act 93 of the 1890 General Assembly (Legislature) of the State of Louisiana (the “District”).
-The District’s primary responsibilities are operation and maintenance of the levees, embankments, seawalls, jetties, breakwaters, water basins, and other hurricane and flood protection improvements surrounding New Orleans.
+The LMA’s origins date back to the Orleans Levee District which established by Act 93 of the 1890 General Assembly (Legislature) of the State of Louisiana (the “District”).
+The District’s primary responsibilities were operation and maintenance of the levees, embankments, seawalls, jetties, breakwaters, water basins, and other hurricane and flood protection improvements surrounding New Orleans.
 Act 292 of the 1928 Louisiana Legislature authorized the District to dedicate, construct, operate, and maintain public parks, beaches, marinas, aviation fields, and other like facilities.

 The New Orleans Lakefront Project reclaimed 2,000 acres of land from the lake, extending for a distance of 5.5 miles.
 In 1926, the Orleans Levee Board issued $4 million in bonds which made possible the pumping of the first 36 million cubic yards of hydraulic fill, creating new land from marshes and swamps.
 Completed in 1930, the land fill encompassed the present area between Robert E. Lee Boulevard and the Lake from the New Basin Canal to the Industrial Canal.